 I have lived these li(v)es.
 Swallowed my truths.
 Pretended not to know.
 Turned my anger on myself.
 Stopped caring.
-Carried grief around like an unborn child.
+Carried grief around in my womb like an unborn child.
 Demanded to know.
 The truth.
 Compassion.
 Raised myself from the dead.
 Believed again, loved again.
 Reconciled myself to myself.

 Lemonade was like airing dirty laundry on the clothesline.
 Wooden pins showing.
 Bras, panties, soiled sheets, socks, undershirts, wash cloths, dish rags, work pants, choir robes, and the collar shirt he left, her scent lingering on loose sleeves.